AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/automated-chat/audience-criteria.md

 **Known People**

 There are _many_ attribute combinations to choose from.
-In the example below, we're targeting all **known people** in California who work at a company with more than 50 employees.
+In the example below, we're targeting all known people in California who work at a company with more than 50 employees.

-1. Grab the **Person State** attribute and drag it to the right.
+1. Grab the **[!UICONTROL Person State]** attribute and drag it to the right.

    ![](assets/audience-criteria-7.png)